Tips for Everyday Challenges of Crohn's Disease

 Jennifer Robinson, MD

 Educate your family.
 Tell your family and friends what it's like to live with Crohn's.
-They may be confused about the disease, says Frank J. Sileo, PhD.
-He's a New Jersey psychologist who works with people who have Crohn's.
+They may be confused about the disease, says Frank J. Sileo, PhD, a New Jersey psychologist who works with people who have Crohn's.

 Let them know which foods are easy for you to eat and which ones, if any, cause problems.